Second Constitutional Era: Initial reopening (1908–1909)

 With the reestablishment of the constitution and parliament, most Young Turk organizations turned into political parties, including the CUP.
 However, after meeting of the goal reinstating the constitution, in the absence of this uniting factor, the CUP and the revolution began to fracture and different factions began to emerge.
-The Liberal Young Turk faction lead by Prince Sabahaddin founded the Liberty (Ahrar) Party and later in 1911 the Freedom and Entente Party.
+The Liberal Young Turk faction led by Mehmed Sabahaddin founded the Liberty Party and later in 1911 the Freedom and Accord Party.
 The Liberty Party was liberal in outlook, bearing a strong British imprint, and closer to the Palace.
 Although the CUP collaborated with the Liberals, their respective goals contrasted strongly.
 Liberals favored administrative decentralization and European assistance to implement reforms and also promoted industrialization.
 Ibrahim Temo and Abdullah Cevdet, two original founders of the CUP, founded the Ottoman Democratic Party in February 1909.
 Ahmet Rıza who returned to the capital from his exile in Paris became president of the Chamber of Deputies, the parliament's lower house, and gradually distanced himself from the CUP as it became more radical.

 It was after the Young Turk Revolution that the first organized labor disputes turned into strikes in the cities of Adrianople, Constantinople, and Smyrna.
 The motivation of these strikes came from dissatisfaction of the Young Turks' unfulfilled promises to improve worker's rights, which led to a ban on most forms of workers strikes and establishment of trade unions.